asantos2000/asantos2000.github.io/src/content/blog/post-6.md

 ---

-# Agent Skills as a capability layer for business process redesign

 ## Central argument

 Modular AI agent Skills can be understood as a new procedural layer that sits between enterprise process architecture and agent execution.
 Anthropic[\[1\]](https://resources.anthropic.com/hubfs/The-Complete-Guide-to-Building-Skill-for-Claude.pdf) introduced Skills on October 16, 2025, as folders containing a SKILL.md file plus optional scripts and resources, and later published Agent Skills as an open standard for cross-platform portability on December 18, 2025\.
 The core design principle is progressive disclosure: agents first read lightweight metadata, such as a name and description, and only load the rest of the skill when the task requires it.
 Since then, compatible forms of Skills have appeared across OpenAI[\[2\]](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) products and GitHub[\[3\]](https://www.vdaalst.rwth-aachen.de/publications/p1398.pdf) Copilot, which means Skills are no longer merely a vendor-specific customization trick.
 They are becoming a portable format for packaging procedural knowledge, organizational conventions, and reusable workflows (Anthropic, 2025b, 2026a; OpenAI, 2026a, 2026b; GitHub, 2026). [\[4\]](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills)